 There also continues to be uncountable disability rights violations around the world, but the treaty continues to lay the groundwork for global change.
 Hopefully, Right Footed will help carry that change to the hearts and minds of those who see it.

-Later this year, Patrick and I hope to take another international visit with Handicap International.
+Later this year, Patrick and I hope to take another international visit with HI.
 As you probably know, HI is on the ground in 59 countries and we have only visited two of them.
 Hopefully, we can announce a trip soon!